-Diazepam Clinical Impact: Increased exposure of diazepam [see Clinical Pharmacology (12.3)].
-Intervention: Monitor patients for increased sedation and reduce the dose of diazepam as needed.
 Digoxin Clinical Impact: Potential for increased exposure of digoxin [see Clinical Pharmacology (12.3)].
 Intervention: Monitor digoxin concentrations.
 Dose adjustment may be needed to maintain therapeutic drug concentrations.
-See digoxin prescribing information. rt on Gastric pH for Absorption (e.g., iron salts, erlotinib, dasatinib, nilotinib, nofetil, ketoconazole/itraconazole) Clinical Impact: Omeprazole can reduce the absorption of other drugs due to its effect on reducing intragastric acidity.
-Intervention: Mycophenolate mofetil (MMF): Co-administration of omeprazole in healthy subjects and in transplant patients receiving MMF has been reported to reduce the exposure to the active metabolite, mycophenolic acid (MFA), possibly due to a decrease in MMF solubility at an increased gastrie pH.
+See digoxin prescribing information.
+Drugs Dependent on Ga ketoconazole/itraconazo astric pH for Absorption (e.g., iron salts, erlotinib, dasatinib, nilotinib, mycophenolate mofetil, le) Clinical Impact: Omeprazole can reduce the absorption of other drugs due to its effect on reducing intragastric acidity.
+Intervention: Mycophenolate mofetil (MMF): Co-administration of omeprazole in healthy subjects and in transplant patients receiving MMF has been reported to reduce the exposure to the active metabolite, mycophenolic acid (MPA), possibly due to a decrease in MMF solubility at an increased gastric pH.
 The clinical relevance of reduced MPA exposure on organ rejection has not been established in transplant patients receiving KONVOMEP and MMF.
 Use KONVOMEP with caution in transplant patients receiving MMF [see Clinical Pharmacology (12.3)].
 See the prescribing information for other drugs dependent on gastric pH for absorption.
-Tacrolimus 3 Clinical Impact: Potential for increased exposure of tacrolimus, especially in transplant patients who are intermediate or poor metabolizers of CYP2C19.
+Tacrolimus Clinical Impact: Potential for increased exposure of tacrolimus, especially in transplant patients who are intermediate or poor metabolizers of CYP2C19.
 Intervention: Monitor tacrolimus whole blood concentrations.
 Dose adjustment may be needed to maintain therapeutic drug concentrations.
 See prescribing information for tacrolimus.
-Interactions with Investigations of Neuroendocrine Tumors Clinical Impact: Serum chromogranin A (CgA) levels increase secondary to PPI-induced decreases in gastric acidity.
+Interactions with Invest tigations of Neuroendocrine Tumors Clinical Impact: Serum chromogranin A (CgA) levels increase secondary to PPI-induced decreases in gastric acidity.
 The increased CgA level may cause false positive results in diagnostic investigations for neuroendocrine tumors [see Warnings and Precautions (5.12) and Clinical Pharmacology (12.2)].
 Intervention: Temporarily stop KONVOMEP treatment at least 14 days before assessing CgA levels and consider repeating the test if initial CgA levels are high.
 If serial tests are performed (e.g., for monitoring), the same commercial laboratory should be used for testing, as reference ranges between tests may vary.
-Interaction with S Secretin Stimulation Test Clinical Impact: Hyper-response in gastrin secretion in response to secretin stimulation test, falsely suggesting gastrinoma.
+Interaction with Secreti n Stimulation Test Clinical Impact: Hyper-response in gastrin secretion in response to secretin stimulation test, falsely suggesting gastrinoma.
 Intervention: Temporarily stop KONVOMEP treatment at least 14 days before assessing to allow gastrin levels to return to baseline [see Clinical Pharmacology (12.2)].
-False Positive Ur rine Tests for THC Clinical Impact: There have been reports of false positive urine screening tests for tetrahydrocannabinol (THC) in patients receiving PPIs.
+False Positive Urine Tes sts for THC Clinical Impact: There have been reports of false positive urine screening tests for tetrahydrocannabinol (THC) in patients receiving PPIs.
 Intervention: An alternative confirmatory method should be considered to verify positive results.
-Other Clinical Impact: There have been clinical reports of interactions with other drugs metabolized via the cytochrome P450 system (e.g., cyclosporine, disulfiram).
-Intervention: Monitor patients to determine if it is necessary to adjust the dosage of these other drugs when taken concomitantly with KONVOMEP.